cyocum/cyocum.github.io/_posts/2020-06-26-Making-IrishGen-SPARQL-Part-I.md

 accusative cases encoded in the dataset.

-There is a final form of the `select` query that is useful to discuss before moving to `construct` queries which is [aggregates](https://www.w3.org/TR/2013/REC-sparql11-query-20130321/#aggregates).
+There is a final form of the `select` query that is useful to discuss before moving to `construct` queries is [aggregates](https://www.w3.org/TR/2013/REC-sparql11-query-20130321/#aggregates).
-These kinds of queries generally have to do with counting or adding which generally combines or aggregates information, hence the name.
+These kinds of queries generally count or add or generally combines or aggregates information, hence the name.
 We will need to part ways for a moment from our useful idiot, Baeth.
 There is encoded in the dataset the `:numChild` predicate.
 In the genealogies, the number of children a person had would occasionally be recorded.
 Thus we can ask the question who had the most recorded children in the genealogies:

 ```sparql
 prefix irishRel: <http://example.com/earlyIrishRelationship.ttl#>